mdr/misc-mini-langs/README.markdown

-A lambda calculus and combinatory logic interpreter.
+Scala implementation of several toy programming languages, including lambda calculus, combinatory logic, a couple of TAPL languages, a "while" language.

-Derived from Jesse Hallett's interpreter:
+The lambda calculus implementation was derived from Jesse Hallett's interpreter:

   http://github.com/hallettj/LambdaCalculus